assen-totin/cdn/README.md

 The module implements an optimised, custom delivery of authorised content (e.g., user files etc.).

-The module only serves files (including deletion of files).
-Their upload must be handled separately; it is quite easy, though - see File Uploads below.
+The module performs all tasks needed to manage the content: upload, serve and delete.

-Each file request must be authorised before served.
+Each file request for must be authorised before served.
 Authorisation is handled by an external body to which the module connects.

-The business logic for authorisation consists of two main elements:
+The business logic for authorisation consists of three main elements:

 - Authorisation method: we support JWT, session ID  and transparent (completely offloaded)
 - Request type: specifies the format of the request that will be sent to the external authorisation body; we support SQL, JSON, XML and Mongo.